 1 cup pumpkin puree

-Scrape the batter into the crust you’ve just baked and smooth the top.
+Scrape the batter into the crust and smooth the top.
 Set the pan on a baking sheet.
-Bake for 30 minutes at 350°F, reduce oven temperature to 325°F, and bake for 10 minutes longer, or until the edges of the cheesecake are puffed but the center still looks moist and jiggles a bit when the pan is tapped.
-Makes 1 cheesecake.
+Bake for 30 minutes at 350°F, reduce oven temperature to 325°F, and bake for 10 minutes longer, or until the edges of the cheesecake are puffed but the center still looks moist and jiggles when the pan is tapped, 10 minutes more.

 Do me a favor?
 Stumble this recipe if you like it/have made it/plan to make it/now have hunger pangs.
 It helps a lot and is greatly appreciated!